There hasn’t been a better time to start a web design business. Don’t take my word for it – just look at these stats:

 Step 6: Prioritize Customer Experience

-You see, when you obsess over your customer experience, you’ll leave no stone unturned to ‘wow’ your client, which will help you establish customer loyalty AND gain word-of-mouth publicity!
+When you obsess over your customer experience, you’ll leave no stone unturned to ‘wow’ your client, which will help you establish customer loyalty AND gain word-of-mouth publicity!

 What’s not to love, right?